Granny Square Tutorial: 7 Easy Steps for Beginners

 A smooth, lighter-colored yarn is usually easiest because the stitch shape stays visible.

-We hope you enjoyed this granny square tutorial and feel inspired to start your next project.
+We hope you enjoyed this granny square and feel inspired to start your next project.
 For another wearable granny square project, our granny square poncho pattern is a no-sew beginner-friendly design using 16 squares and a join-as-you-go technique.

 Frequently Asked Questions